 - Rico, Tara, Pam

 Rico plays a more defensive role in Heist.
-Either of his Star Powers are incredibly effective at defending—also, don’t be afraid to use your Super on defense.
+Either of his Star Power is incredibly effective at defending—also, don’t be afraid to use your Super on defense.
 Given that you will typically be defending against multiple enemies, you can charge it up relatively quickly.

 Rico can be incredibly powerful in this map; however, you need an actual comp in order for him to be useful.
 Specifically, you need wall break so Rico can easily attack the safe.